Skip to main content

 Public Management and Regulation Group

 Public management is a well-established field of inter-disciplinary research.
-It encompasses the study of how central agencies in national governments are managedthe strategic management of international organisations, inter-government relations, digital government, leadership, the delivery of public services at national and local levels as well as the increasingly pressing issues of how private and public sector services are regulated.
-Research in this area draws on, and often combines, political science, sociology, economics, and information management.
+It encompasses the study of how public sector organisations can create public value, the strategic management of international organisations, inter-governmental relations, cross-sectoral collaboration, digital government, leadership, the delivery of public services at national and local levels as well as the increasingly pressing issues of how private and public services are regulated.
+Research in this area draws on, and often combines, political science, sociology, psychology, economics and information management.

-The public management and regulation group in the School of Business and Management was established in 2011.
-It brings together researchers with interests at every level of public management from the global through the continental to the national down to the local.
+The Public Management and Regulation Group in the School of Business and Management was established in 2011.
+It brings together researchers with interests in every level of public management from the global to the national, the local and the individual.
 Our distinctive signature is our focus on a range of research strategies applied to developing and examining explanatory theories in public management.
-The group has close links with public policy researchers in the QMUL School of Politics and International Relations
+The group has close links with public policy researchers in the QMUL School of Politics and International Relations.

 For further information, please contact Professor Gary Schwarz or Dr Panos Panagiotopoulos.